Y Pwyllgor Materion Allanol a Deddfwriaeth Ychwanegol

 And the third one is correspondence from the Chair of the Legislation, Justice and Constitution Committee to the Secretary of State for Wales regarding the Sewel convention.
 And I think it's important for us to note that and read its contents so that we are fully aware of what's going on in the LJC on issues we've been discussing as well.
 Are Members content to note?
 I can see they are.

 bod y pwyllgor yn penderfynu gwahardd y cyhoedd o weddill y cyfarfod yn unol â Rheol Sefydlog 17.42(vi).

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(vi).

 Cynigiwyd y cynnig.

-We move on to the next item of business, which actually is a motion under Standing Order 17.42(vi) and (ix) to resolve to exclude the public from the remainder of today's meeting.
+Item 5 on the agenda is a motion under Standing Order 17.42(vi) to resolve to exclude the public from the remainder of today's meeting.
 Are Members content to do so?
-I see they are, and therefore we will now move into private session for the remainder of today's meeting.
+They are, and therefore the public meeting will come to an end and we'll move into private session for the remainder of today.

 Derbyniwyd y cynnig.

 Daeth rhan gyhoeddus y cyfarfod i ben am 16:27.